 Can I trust AI's research findings?

 Only after verifying them.
 AI can present confident, authoritative-sounding information that's simply wrong.
-For any fact that will drive a decision — market size, a competitor's price, a regulation — confirm it against a real, current source before acting.
+Treat its output as leads to check, not facts to file — for any claim driving a decision, confirm it against a real, current primary source before acting.

 How do I use AI for competitor analysis?

-Have it draft competitor overviews — positioning, pricing signals, strengths and gaps — from public information to get a fast first map of your landscape.
-Treat that as a starting point that shows where to look closely, then dig into what matters and verify the specifics.
+Have it draft competitor overviews — positioning, pricing signals, strengths and gaps — from public information to get a fast first map.
+Treat that as a starting point showing where to look closely, then dig in and verify the specifics.
+It's especially good at organizing what you half-know into a clear side-by-side.

 How do I turn AI research into results?

-Use it to sharpen targeting — which segments to pursue, what messaging fits, where demand is — then find and reach those specific businesses.
-Research that informs your targeting and feeds your outreach earns its keep; a document nobody acts on doesn't.
+Push every session toward a decision — which segments to pursue, what messaging fits, where demand is — then find and reach those specific businesses.
+Research that informs targeting and feeds outreach earns its keep; a document nobody acts on doesn't.
+The handoff from insight to action is where most research dies.